Costa Rican Traditional Foods – 15 Favorites

 Try an alcoholic pipa fria at a beach bar for an extra special experience.

-Our Tips for Food in Costa Rica
+Our Tips for Traditional Costa Rican Food

 – If you are a vegetarian you might have a bit of trouble finding meals at traditional Costa Rican restaurants.
 Most meals contain some type of meat component or are cooked in meat fat.